 My best tips for applying an ultra-moisturizing, DIY coconut oil hair mask to help soothe the scalp, & help combat hair damage, while also adding in shine, & hydration!

-A few weeks ago I shared the process of applying a coconut oil hair mask on my dirty hair, a.k.a., the last possible day of my wash!
+A few weeks ago I shared the process of applying a coconut oil hair mask on my dirty hair.
 You may already be familiar with the process of oil-training your hair, which I am a BIG believer of!
-I’ve been oil training my hair for almost five years now, & I truly believe it has contributed to tremendous hair growth & really has helped repair many years of damage which came as a result of overusing heat & bleach!
+I’ve been oil training my hair for almost eight years now!
+I truly believe it has contributed to tremendous hair growth & really has helped repair many years of damage which came as a result of overusing heat & bleach!
 Something my fellow blondes can probably relate to!
-So today I wanted to share this super simple DIY hair mask using just coconut oil, which will really help with your hair texture, scalp, overall hydration, & oil control!
+So today I wanted to share this super simple DIY hair mask recipe using just coconut oil, which will really help improve your hair texture, scalp health, overall hydration, & oil control!

-Not only is coconut oil super inexpensive, but it’s REALLY hydrating & nourishing when applied to your hair…it also has anti-bacterial properties which can be really beneficial for your scalp.
-Applying an occasional coconut oil hair mask can also help with stimulating hair growth, preventing breakage, & hair hydration levels in general.
-Coconut oil can add shine back in your hair & can also soften the texture!
+There are so many benefits coconut oil can have on your hair!
+Not only is coconut oil super inexpensive, but it’s REALLY hydrating & nourishing when applied to your hair!
+Coconut oil also has anti-bacterial properties which can be really beneficial for your scalp.
+Applying an occasional coconut oil hair mask can also help stimulate hair growth, prevent breakage & help your hair retain moisture.
+While also adding shine & softening your overall hair texture depending on your hair type!

-How To Apply A Coconut Oil Mask To Your Hair
+How To Apply A Coconut Oil Hair Mask

-- Brush or comb through your hair because you’re going to be working the coconut oil through each strand of hair & you don’t want your hair to be tangled with any knots.
+- Brush or comb through your hair!
+You’re going to be working the coconut oil through your your hair & you don’t want your hair to be tangled.

-- Scoop your desired amount of coconut oil out of the jar & warm the oil up in your palm.
-You want to make sure the oil is runny & soft…not solidified.
+- Scoop a tbsp of melted coconut oil out of the jar & warm the oil up in your palm.
+You want to make sure the oil is runny & soft, not solidified.

 - In small sections, begin to work the coconut oil through your hair.
 You can start at your ends & then work your way up to your roots.
-Or you can start at your roots & work your way down to your ends.
+Or you can start at your roots/hair shaft & work your way down to your ends.